The Best of The Best: An American Market LeCoultre with Fancy Lugs

 Image credit: Watchonista

 Over the years I have continued to obsess over Jaeger-LeCoultre watches.
-It is not often that I will cite American market models as my favorites (with exception to LeCoultre Polaris reference E859).
+It is not often that I cite American market models as my favorites (with exception to LeCoultre Polaris reference E859).
 This watch is truly an outlier.
 It is one of the most incredibly designs from the manufacturer and I have yet to see another.
-I’ve always been amazed at the dial and incredible case design.
+I’ve always been amazed at the dial and outlandish case design.
 It is truly one of the best LeCoultre watches I have seen - and I doubt I will come across another anytime soon.